Interested in learning about the best whole house fans?

 |View on Amazon|

-The Top 3 Best Whole House Fans in 2020
+Top 4 Best Whole House Fans

-What is a Whole House Attic Fan?
+What Is A Whole House Attic Fan?

 A whole house fan is a high-powered vent fan, usually installed on the top story hallway ceiling—that sucks out the hot air from the inside to the outside.
 The central home fan pushes the hot air through the attic, and to the outside (through the roof vents).

 To learn how to use a whole a house fan, check out my guide here.